VCityTeam/UD-SV/SoftwareComponents/Readme.md

-This directory holds
- - a general description of the software components used in the UD-SV context
+# Software components used in the UD-SV context
- - documentation concerning external components

 <a name="top"></a>
 <img src="Diagrams/ComponentDiagram-macro-components-with-notes.png"